dmorse/pscfpp/README.md

 # PSCF - Polymer Self-Consistent Field Theory (C++/CUDA)

-PSCF is a package of software for solving the Edwards-Helfand self-consistent field theory for polymer liquids.
-The version in the directory containing this file is written primarily in C++, with GPU accelerated code in CUDA.
+PSCF is a package of software for solving the Edwards-Helfand self-consistent field theory (SCFT) for polymer liquids.
+The version described here is written primarily in C++, with GPU accelerated code in CUDA.
 This C++/CUDA version of PSCF is still under development, but is intended to eventually supersede the existing PSCF Fortran program.
 The older Fortran program is maintained in a separate github.com repository at https://github.com/dmorse/pscf.

 The C++/CUDA version of PSCF is free, open source software.
 It is